 By the end, you really feel as though you know Non Non Biyori’s characters and setting.
 Since there was no rush to get anywhere, each of the four girls – Renge, Hotaru, Natsumi, and Komari – got their fair share of development and screen time.

 And it wasn’t just the atmosphere.
 Visually, Non Non Biyori was gorgeous.

 Enjoy the dialogue, the situations, and the comedy.
 But while you’re doing that, take a moment to appreciate the background and scenery.

 I can attest to the Japanese countryside’s beauty, and this show did an outstanding job at capturing it.
 If given the privilege, I would love to live in a place like Asahigaoka.

 Non Non Biyori is a perfect show to finish off a day.
-So, while I nothing but admiration for this series, I noticed one or two things.
+So, while I have nothing but admiration for this series, I noticed one or two things.

 This show built itself to work in a slower environment.
-It didn’t warrant itself to a lot of flash or movement.
+It didn’t warrant to a lot of flash or movement.
 This was a style Non Non Biyori nailed.
 Nevertheless, there were a few occasions where this series tried its had at Nichijou-esque humor.
 When this happened, things tended to fall flat.

 While I would consider this to be a slight nitpick, there was one aspect of Non Non Biyori that bothered me – unneeded fan service.